n0toose/n0toose/README.md

-I'm trying to build a better tomorrow, one commit at a time.
-Most of my development activity takes place outside of GitHub.
-You can find some of my personal projects on my [Codeberg profile](https://codeberg.org/n0toose).
+You can find my newest projects on [Codeberg](https://codeberg.org/n0toose).